 With respect to land properties/projects, the Group receives an initial non-refundable deposit upon signing the sale contract with the balance being paid on a deferred basis, which typically does not exceed three months.
-The Group recognises the full amount of the consideration at the time the sale contract is signed.
+The Group recognises the full amount of the consideration as revenue at the point in time when the control of the property is transferred to the buyer through a legally enforceable sale contract is signed between the buyer and the Group.

-With respect to residential and commercial projects, The Group typically receives an initial deposit on the signature of the sales contract and the balance is collected over a period as per the terms of the contract.
-Revenue from the sale of these properties is only recognized when the sales and purchase agreement is signed and the completed property is delivered to the purchaser.
+With respect to residential and commercial projects, the Group typically receives an initial deposit on the signature of the sales contract and the balance is collected over a period as per the terms of the contract.
+Revenue from the sale of these properties is only recognized at the point in time when the control of the property is transferred to the buyer through a legally enforceable sale contract is signed between the buyer and the Group and the completed property is delivered to the purchaser.